 Three-way catalyst chemistry is complex, with steam reforming, water-gas shift, chemical reduction and oxidation reactions occurring simultaneously.
 The MLCTS activates all these families of reactions by using a well-mixed gas that looks like engine exhaust.
 The heated gas is composed of nitrogen, NOx, carbon monoxide, hydrocarbons, water vapor and a small amount of oxygen.
 The MLCTS directly measures the catalyst’s ability to reduce NOx, which is the primary purpose of a three-way catalyst.

 The MLCTS can accept all catalyst sizes and shapes, including 6 in. to 48 in. diameter round elements; rectangles and octagons; and substrates with lips and flanges and recessed foil.
 The MLCTS provides an automated detailed report after each test.
-You’ll find MLCTS capability at our headquarters in Oklahoma, at our catalyst manufacturing plant in Tennessee, and in the capable hands of our dealers in Texas, Oklahoma, Wyoming, and Pennsylvania – others are on the way.
+You’ll find MLCTS capability at our headquarters in Oklahoma, at our catalyst manufacturing plant in Tennessee, at our AIR-SONIC location in Sinntal, Germany, and in the capable hands of our dealers in Oklahoma, Wyoming, and Pennsylvania – others are on the way.

 toll free: 800-640-3141